 And sweetest in the gale is heard;

-And sore must be the storm
+And sore must

 That could abash the little bird